-D12.
-Report the lowest grade earned for any course that may be transferred for credit: $\underline{C}$

-- D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 90 Unit type credits - D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type credits - D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: - D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: - D17.
-Describe other transfer credit policies:

-All credits taken at regionally accredited institutions that meet the VCU transfer requirements may be posted to the VCU transcript.
+D10.
+Does an open admission policy, if reported, apply to transfer students?
+D11 .
+Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
+Report the lowest grade earned for any course that may be transferred for credit: \underline{C} D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 90 Unit type credits D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type credits D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 D17.
+Describe other transfer credit policies: All credits taken at regionally accredited institutions that meet the VCU transfer requirements may be posted to the VCU transcript.
 However, there may be a difference between the credits VCU will post and the credits each VCU department/school will apply to the desired degree program.
 Students should meet with their program advisers, who will assist them in determining their VCU degree requirements and will advise them on what transfer courses the program specifically will apply toward their degree requirements.
 Regardless of how many transfer credits are accepted, students must satisfy all VCU graduation requirements noted in the graduation checklist, including the following: completion of at least 25 percent of the semester - hour credits required for their bachelor's degree program at VCU; completion of at least 30 of the last 45 semester hour credits.

-Military Service Transfer Credit Policies

-D18.
-Does your institution accept the following military/veteran transfer credits:

-American Council on Education (ACE)

-College Level Examination Program (CLEP)

-DANTES Subject Standardized Tests (DSST) $\boxtimes$

-Yes 🗌 No

- Yes 🗌 No

- Yes 🗌 No

-D19.
-Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE):

-Number \\\\\ Unit type \\\\\
+Military Service Transfer Credit Policies D18.
+Does your institution accept the following military/veteran transfer credits: American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Yes No Yes No D19.
+Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Note: VCU does not currently set a specific limit to the number of credits or courses that may be transferred.
+However, students are permitted to transfer a maximum of 75% of their credit requirements to VCU Number Unit type

 D20.
-Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)):

-Number \\\\\ Unit type \\\\\

-D21.
-Are the military/veteran credit transfer policies published on your website? https://militaryservices.vcu.edu/gettingstarted/

-D22.
-Describe other military/veteran transfer credit policies unique to your institution:
+Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Note: VCU does not currently set a specific limit to the number of credits or courses that may be transferred.
+However, students are permitted to transfer a maximum of 75% of their credit requirements to VCU Number Unit type D21.
+Are the military/veteran credit transfer policies published on your website? ⊠ Yes ☐ No https://militaryservices.vcu.edu/gettingstarted/ Describe other military/veteran transfer credit policies unique to your institution: